jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 are precursors for sophisticated groups that have used EvilGrab in the past adopting
-Cobalt Strike against new target sets in the remainder of 2021\.Where next?To help tackle the impact of threats to testing frameworks:Undertake network analysis: Monitor for discovered Beacon watermarks in Cobalt
+Cobalt Strike against new target sets in the remainder of 2021\.
+Where next?
+To help tackle the impact of threats to testing frameworks:
+Undertake network analysis: Monitor for discovered Beacon watermarks in Cobalt
-Strike samples to find and understand emerging Cobalt Strike campaigns and better defend against trending TTPs.Get familiar with Cobalt Strikeactivity: Learn how past experiences can help to tackle the threat.Strengthen your defense posture:
+Strike samples to find and understand emerging Cobalt Strike campaigns and better defend against trending TTPs.
+Get familiar with Cobalt Strike
+activity: Learn how past experiences can help to tackle the threat.
+Strengthen your defense posture:
-Employ new defense tools to keep pace with evolving challenges.102021 Cyber Threat Intelligence Report Commodity malware can invade
+Employ new defense tools to keep pace with evolving challenges.
+10
+2021 Cyber Threat Intelligence Report
+Commodity
+malware can invade
-OT from IT spaceCommodity malware, perhaps better termed high\-volume crimeware, presents a unique and universal challenge due to its availability and scale.
-It is a danger at the endpoint, enabling further intrusions within a victim network and can threaten both IT and OT systems.112021 Cyber Threat Intelligence Report QakBot, IcedID, DoppelDridex, and Hancitor are examples of commodity malware threats active in February and March 2021\.
+OT from IT space
+Commodity malware, perhaps better termed high\-volume crimeware, presents a unique and universal challenge due to its availability and scale.
+It is a danger at the endpoint, enabling further intrusions within a victim network and can threaten both IT and OT systems.
+11
+2021 Cyber Threat Intelligence Report
+QakBot, IcedID, DoppelDridex, and
+Hancitor are examples of commodity malware threats active in February and March 2021\.
 Accenture CTIs